 If you are financing within the current Fannie Mae and Freddie Mac conforming loan limits, you are applying for what is known as a “conforming loan” or “conventional loan.”

-Below, you can view the conventional loan limits for Dallas.
+For those interested in buying property in Cedar Valley, Wylie, Flower Mound, Timberwood Park, TX, or any of the surrounding cities, we have provided conventional loan limits below.
 If you are shopping for a home which will require you to borrow above those loan limits, you can apply for a jumbo mortgage.

 The body that sets the conforming loan limits for Fannie Mae and Freddie Mac is the Federal Housing Finance Agency (FHFA).